Diggsey/posts/message-queues/part2/README.md

     - Can easily store the "outbox" in a table.
 - Cons:
     - Frequent updates to the "outbox" table are a bottleneck.
     - "Watching" the "outbox" table for new rows may require polling.

-On the other hand, a message queue has this retry logic built in, but if we want to eg. find out how many tasks are "stuck", or get any insight into the state of the message queue that requires a non-trivial query, then the message queue likely won't support that.
+On the other hand, a message queue has this retry logic built in, but if we want to e.g. find out how many tasks are "stuck", or get any insight into the state of the message queue that requires a non-trivial query, then the message queue likely won't support that.